sorbet/sorbet/website/docs/procs.md

 Many Ruby constructs accept a block argument in one context, but then execute it in a different context entirely.
-This means that inside the block, certain methods will definitely exist that definitely don't exist immediately above the block.
+This means that inside the block, certain methods may exist that don't exist immediately above the block.

 In particular, this is precisely how Sorbet's `sig` pattern works: